Steven Holl: Family and education

 Holl was born on December 9, 1947, and grew up in Bremerton and Manchester, Washington.
 He is the son of Myron Holl of Washington state and Helen Mae Holl of Alabama.
 He has described his father as "full blooded Norwegian".
 Holl received a Bachelor of Arts from the University of Washington (department of architecture) in 1971, pursuing architectural studies in Rome in 1970 under Astra Zarina.

-1960s and early '70s, he landed a job at Lawrence Halprin's before heading to London's vaunted Architectural Association.
+1960s and early '70s, he landed a job at Lawrence Halprin's office before heading to London's Architectural Association.
 "He was doing private projects, trying to be an architect, looking for work," recalls bookseller-publisher William Stout, who shared an apartment with Holl on Telegraph Hill.
 Holl also was the first (very part-time) employee at Stout's architectural bookshop in Jackson Square.

 In 1976, he did postgraduate work at the Architectural Association in London, where he came in contact with architects such as Rem Koolhaas, Leon Krier, Charles Jenks, Elia Zenghelis, Zaha Hadid, and Bernard Tschumi.